 I was hoping to find some of these Dusky Jawfish incubating eggs.
 The males hold the eggs in their mouths and will frequently come out into a bit of current to aerate them.
 No luck this dive.

-Lifted a rock and found this Reticulated Brittle Star underneath.
+Lifted a rock and found this Reticulate

 Spotted this Juvenile Yellowhead Wrasse as I was leaving the Knoll.